Trusted WordPress tutorials, when you need them most.

 Pros of WishList Member:

-• You can use sneak peeks with previews of specific content and invite users to sign up.
+• You can use “sneak peeks” to show previews of gated content and encourage signups.

-• You can choose to gate content by membership or charge per post.
+• You have the flexibility to gate content by membership level or charge per individual post.

 Cons of WishListMember:

-• The interface is a little complicated for beginners.
+• The interface can feel a little complicated for beginners.

-Why We Recommend WishList Member: This paywall plugin is a solid option if you want maximum control over your content.
-The feature that sets it apart from the rest of the options on this list is the ability to sell individual posts.
-Considering all of the features you get, you will have total control over your paywall at a fair price.
+Why We Recommend WishList Member: This paywall plugin is a solid option if you want fine-tuned control over your content.
+The feature that sets it apart is the ability to sell individual posts while still offering traditional memberships.

 Pricing: You can buy WishList Member starting from $149.50 per year.